jramboz/wav2polaris/README.md

 ## Features
 - Automatically converts the input `.wav` to the correct sound parameters for Polaris Anima
 - Automatically translate file names from various common lightsaber sound font formats (CFX, Proffie, Verso, Xenopixel) to Polaris Anima standard
+- Optionally ignore files that can't be matched to a Polaris standard filename (e.g., to exclude things like stabs, drags, force, and other effects that Polaris Anima doesn't use.)
-- Can process a single file or mutliple files at once
+- Process a single file or mutliple files at once
-- Can process all `.wav` files in a directory/folder
+- Process all `.wav` files in a directory/folder
 - Supports File Explorer drag-and-drop or command-line usage
+- Optionally trim sound files to Anima NXT-compatible lengths

 ## Program Usage
 ### Drag-and-Drop